ga4gh/product-process/product-process.md

     1. Decision makers: the PRC.
     2. Criteria: does the work described by the group fit with the continued development track?
 Alternatively, is it likely to break backward compatibility or alter the scope of the product?
 For products previously released as 'draft' or 'trial', the continued development track may be appropriate even for significant and/or breaking changes.
     3. Enabling progress:
-        1. In many routine cases, this will be the obvious choice of track for maintenance of existing standards.
+        1. In many routine cases, this will be the obvious choice of track for maintenance of existing products.
 In these cases, the group can reasonably take work forward while the PRC are being consulted.
         2. The PRC should be kept up to date on planned work, being informed as soon as possible that continued development work will be taking place.
         3. Where PRC members are unresponsive, Secretariat should work to understand the nature of the issue preventing a response.
 Secretariat should also liaise with PRC members regarding their future availability (extended leave, sabbaticals, etc.).
 Where Secretariat are unable to get a response from a PRC member or a PRC member has made it clear that they will be unavailable, a Work Stream Lead from the given Work Stream may take that PRC member's place in approving the choice of track.
 Work Stream Leads should not routinely be used.
 Two PRC members (or substitutes) are sufficient for approval.
         4. Secretariat should work to support a decision being made on the appropriateness of the choice of track within four weeks of the decision being made to pursue the continued development.
 This can be extended by a further two weeks if the PRC require clarification from the subgroup on the planned work.